News & Promotions

 The East End Historic District is distinguished by its grand collection of homes of every period and style since 1850.
 Most have been painstakingly restored with lawns of beautifully planted sugar maples, tulip trees, flowering dogwood and redbud trees.
 Visit the Quincy Area Convention & Visitors Bureau offices at 532 Gardner Expressway for maps of the historic districts.

-3) John Wood Mansion-1835 Log Cabin, and Parsonage www.adamscohistory.org
+3) John Wood Mansion – 1835 Log Cabin and Parsonage

 Quincy’s History Shop: Tues-Sat 10am-2pm